 - Tools that work to resolve issues

-It would be nice if that was done BEFORE a site owners had to face abandoning a much-loved domain to extricate his business from a mess that may not have been of his own making… Or – heaven forbid – go out of business as a direct consequence of draconian penalties.
+It would be nice if that was done BEFORE a site owner had to face abandoning a much-loved domain to extricate his business from a mess that may not have been of his own making… Or – heaven forbid – go out of business as a direct consequence of Draconian penalties.

-Migrating a site to a new domain is not rocket science – it just requires careful attention to detail.
+If you want to migrate a WordPress site to a new domain, remember that it is not rocket science – it just requires careful attention to detail.
 Do so, and in my experience, the results are invariably positive.